 Are there online-only options for students who are high-risk?

-Yes, there are courses that are completely online or labeled as “HyFlex,” which does not require in-person participation.
+Yes, there are courses that are completely online with delivery methods of ONL, RMTN, or HYFL (HyFlex – Course is delivered both in-person and online, you choose the method that is right for you).
 Students can check the delivery methods of their courses in e-Services.

 How will music classes be delivered?

 The music staff and faculty are working hard to create a safe, workable plan that allows students to meet in person when possible.
 Plans are in place to meet in larger spaces and use transparent, physical barriers to allow for social distancing.
 Please contact your professor for course specifics.

 Will professors be on campus to help students with homework?

 While some professors will be on campus, others will be working remotely.
 Students are encouraged to reach out to professors if they are in need of help.